cshimvin/quiz-ms-2/README.md

 ### Developer Goals

 As a developer, I would like the website to be fun and interactive and enable visitors to learn about airport codes of the world.
-This would be particularly useful for those visitors who are planning to join the aviaton industry.
+This would be particularly useful for those visitors who are planning to join the aviation industry.

 ### Visitor Goals